West Virginia Court Records

 - Chief of police or another head of the municipal police department where the offense took place

-- Chief law-enforcement officer of any law enforcement agency that took part in the arrest
+- The chief law enforcement officer of any law enforcement agency that took part in the arrest

 - Superintendent or warden of any incarceration institution